BiizoNinja/random-text-game/README.md

 **CA Game**

 - PURPOSE OF PROJECT:
-This project is made by Saketh and Shashank for the CA exhibition.
+This project is for the CA exhibition.

 - VERSION or DATE: 1.1